 Why your chatbot’s name matters

 Think of the name as the cherry on top of a well-built Facebook chatbot.
-Your first priority should be to make sure you have a functional, helpful bot—one that assists users in solving a problem or gaining information.
+Your first priority should be to make sure you have a functional, helpful bot—one that assists users in solving a problem or getting answers to their questions.
 Creating a chatbot simply because you have a great name idea won’t get you very far.
 However, adding a great name can make an already-useful bot even more effective.
+Plus, it can also make your chatbot:

-Chatbots are still a relatively new technology, so it’s important to remember that your bot may be the first one a user has ever interacted with.
-That’s why it’s wise to choose a name that feels personable rather than daunting.
+- Approachable 👋 Chatbots are still a relatively new technology, so it’s important to remember that your bot may be the first one a user has ever interacted with.
+That’s why it’s wise to choose a name that feels personable instead of intimidating.
 Siri, for example, sounds more warm and friendly to chat with than “Apple Smartphone Robot.”
-You want your chatbot’s name to welcome and maybe even intrigue users, but not to intimidate or confuse them.
+You want your chatbot’s name to welcome and maybe even intrigue users, but not to confuse or scare them off.

-Plus, if customers are looking for your bot in their Messenger inbox, a memorable name will make it easier to find.
+- Memorable 💡 If customers are looking for your bot in their Messenger inbox, a memorable name will make it easier to find.
 If you have a bot that offers tips and advice on dog training, for instance, a user is far more likely to remember and search for “BarkBot” rather than “Dog Obedience Bot” or “Train Your Dog Bot.”
-A chatbot’s name is a relatively small detail, but it can be the difference between a new user trying out your bot or not—or, an existing user reengaging with your bot, or moving on.
+A chatbot’s name is a small detail, but it can be the difference between a new user trying out your bot or not—or, an existing user reengaging with your bot, or moving on.

 Four types of chatbot names